kyegomez/BitNet/README.md

 ```

 ## Usage
-We have a vast selection of example scripts here and in the [examples folder:](/examples/), let me
+We have a vast selection of example scripts here and in the [examples folder:](/examples/), let me know if you want assistance with a use-case in the discord!

 ### `BitLinear`
 - Example of the BitLinear layer which is the main innovation of the paper!